 The course is not designed for people with a first degree in Chinese Studies, or those who otherwise already have advanced knowledge of modern Chinese.
 Such students are advised to apply to one of the following courses:

-- M.Sc. in Contemporary China Studies run by the School of Interdisciplinary Area Studies for students with an interest in contemporary China.
+- M.Sc. in Contemporary Chinese Studies run jointly by the School of Interdisciplinary Area Studies for students with an interest in contemporary China.

-- M.St. in Chinese Studies run by the Faculty of Oriental Studies for students preparing to enter a doctoral program for the study of premodern or early modern China.
+- M.St. in Traditional China run by the Faculty of Oriental Studies for students preparing to enter a doctoral program for the study of premodern or early modern China.

-Student Comment on the MPhil Modern Chinese Studies
+Student Comments on the MPhil Modern Chinese Studies

 I realized how much I wanted to engage with ideas, to delve into in historical research, and especially to eventually teach.
 This led me to apply to Oxford Chinese Studies M.Phil.
 It was exactly what I desired—an excellent preparatory degree for a doctoral work, small in size with extraordinary scholars and an intensive language program aimed at facilitating in original research.